dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 algorithm(s) and approval of the implementation(s).

-The 1-out-of-n combiner uses at least one approved algorithm implementation in a black-box way.
+The 1-out-of-n combiner uses at least one approved algorithm implementation in a black-box way (i.e., without modification to the software module implementaton for that algorithm).
 It may potentially change the specifics of the other component algorithm implementations.
 If the premise is that no new approval is needed so long as at least one component is approved, then this is likely considered sufficient.

 In an all-approved combiner, every algorithm implementation is used in a black-box way.
 A concatenation combiner is a simple example (where a